Flood Prevention, Protection, Maps & Other Flood-Related Information

-FEMA along with the State of North Carolina and have released updated flood maps for all of Dare County.
+FEMA along with the State of North Carolina has released updated flood maps for all of Dare County.
 Flood maps serve as the cornerstone for floodplain management.
 The updated maps are scheduled to be effective on June 19, 2020.

 The new maps DO NOT reflect flood risk and the historic flooding in the Town of Kill Devil Hills.
 Many of the reclassified properties have historically experienced flooding.

-In recognition of these changes and the challenges that the new maps present, the Town of Kill Devil Hills and the other municipalities in Dare County are considering the adoption of development standards that will maintain a minimum building elevation standard.
-These proposed standards will be reviewed and considered by the Town of Kill Devil Hills Board of Commissioners in the coming months.
+In recognition of these changes and the challenges that the new maps present, the Town of Kill Devil Hills and the other municipalities in Dare County are proposing the adoption of a flood damage prevention ordinance, that will maintain a minimum building elevation standard.
+The proposed ordinance will be reviewed and considered by the Town of Kill Devil Hills Board of Commissioners in the coming months.

 Know Your Flood Zone Meetings and Events Timeline